Digital Siege: Internet Cuts Become Favored Tool of Regimes

 Internet cuts have political, economic, and humanitarian costs, experts warned.
 The effects are exacerbated by COVID-19 lockdowns that are forcing activities like school classes online.

-The shutdowns highlight a wider battle over control of the internet.
+The shutdowns play into a wider battle over control of the internet.
 In the West, efforts to rein in social media platforms have raised competing concerns about restricting free speech and limiting harmful information, the latter sometimes used by authoritarian regimes to justify clampdowns.

 Norway's Telenor ASA, which runs one of Myanmar's main wireless carriers, said the communications ministry cited “circulation of fake news, stability of the nation and interest of the public” in ordering operators to temporarily shut down networks.